salmanln/salmanln/README.md

     user_input = input("Enter some text: ")
     count = count_characters(user_input)
-    print(f"The text has {count} characters.") print("Thanks for using this program!")
+    print(f"The text has {count} characters.") print("Thanks for uing this program!")
 ```